 The use of IoT in manufacturing and industrial plants and factories is booming.
-But IoT is vulnerable to cyber-attacks, which can lead to a loss of proprietary data, production downtimes, and a breach into the corporate network.
+But Industrial IoT (IIoT) is vulnerable to cyber attacks, which can lead to a loss of proprietary data, production downtimes, and a breach into the corporate network.

-Finite State delivers a proactive IoT security solution that detects threats, assesses risk, isolates attacks, and defends your entire network.
-Our platform provides a look inside IoT devices — as if they were any other endpoint on the network — and uncovers hidden firmware vulnerabilities, while proactively mitigating IoT risk.
+Finite State delivers a proactive IIoT security solution that detects threats, assesses risk, isolates attacks, and defends your entire network.
+Our platform provides a look inside IoT and IIoT devices — as if they were any other endpoint on the network — and uncovers hidden firmware vulnerabilities, while proactively mitigating risk.